uvegege/ArraySynthesis.jl/docs/src/guide/robustness.md

 This implementation is SOCP-only because the correction uses ``\|w\|_2``.
 Calling `synthesize(...; robustness = rob)` with `LP()` or `QP()` raises an error.

 Deep nulls and tight sidelobe masks can become infeasible when the uncertainty margin is larger than the available bound.
-That is expected: robust synthesis is trading nominal performance for certified margin.